 Solar Panel Module Testing

 Most solar panels are manufactured in Asia, Europe, or North America.
-Modules that are made in the United States tend to be more expensive.
-But some solar shoppers want to support domestic manufacturing.
+Modules made in the United States tend to be more expensive, but some solar shoppers want to support domestic manufacturing.
 Many companies produce panels in two or three countries.
-For example, SunPower products are made in the United States, the Philippines, and Mexico.
-Keep in mind that the manufacturing location and the company’s headquarters are not necessarily the same.
-Also, the manufacturing location isn’t necessarily an indication of quality.
-Panels that are manufactured closer to the installation site might have lower emissions related to transportation of the product.
+For example, Hanwha produces products in the United States, Malaysia, South Korea, and China.
+And in 2019, they also opened a facility in Georgia that is the largest solar panel manufacturing plant in the Western Hemisphere.